We recommend that liberal arts students complete at least one internship while at LMU.

 Why intern?
 An internship can:

-- Help you develop your critical thinking and writing skills outside of the classroom
+- Develop your critical thinking and writing skills outside of the classroom

-- Confirm your interest in or create a new passion for a career path
+- Confirm your interest in or discover a new passion for a career path

 How do I find an internship?